linuxm0nk3ys/conkyPress/README.md

 and remember to make the script executable:
 - Start conkyPress by executing conkyPress.sh like this "./conkyPress.sh start"
 - Stop conkyPress by executing conkyPress.sh like this "./conkyPress.sh stop"
-- Stop conkyPress by executing conkyPress.sh like this "./conkyPress.sh restart"
+- Restart conkyPress by executing conkyPress.sh like this "./conkyPress.sh restart"

 5. TROUBLESHOOTING
 ---------------------